ashokarbad/ImageGallery/README.md

 - View : Contains collection view cell & controller to display actual output

 ## Implementation
-- by defult search is already set 'kittens'
+- By defult search is already set 'kittens'
-- pagination also implemented when user scrolls to the bottom
+- Pagination also implemented when user scrolls to the bottom
-- failure conditions managed byt showing alert
+- Failure conditions managed byt showing alert
-- needs required search parameter to get the images data
+- Needs required search parameter to get the images data